In a Nutshell:

 Drawbacks

 Are you a heavier person with a mobility issue?
-Have you been struggling to find a top-quality, rugged and durable transport chair that’s a good “fit” for you?
+Have you been struggling to find a top-quality, rugged, and durable transport chair that’s a good “fit” for you?

-An Overview of DriveMedical Bariatric Transport Chair
+Key Features of DriveMedical Bariatric Transport Chair

 Here are the relevant stats on the model: